bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 # INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md
-This is a guide that describes how to manually replace the original Linux v2.6.25 kernel on a Seagate Central NAS with a new, modern, Linux v5.x kernel.
+This is a guide that describes how to manually replace the original Linux v2.6.25 kernel on a Seagate Central NAS with a previously cross compiled modern, Linux v5.x kernel.

-Refer to the README.md file for the location of a precompiled kernel.

-Refer to the instructions in **INSTRUCTIONS_CROSS_COMPILE_KERNEL.md** to self generate a kernel for use in this procedure.
+Refer to the instructions in **INSTRUCTIONS_CROSS_COMPILE_KERNEL.md** to self generate a kernel for use in this procedure or refer to the **README.md** file for the location of a precompiled kernel binary.

 Installation of the cross compiled kernel in conjunction with samba by using the easier but less flexible firmware upgrade method